Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Introduction

-To this end, recent research has investigated the possibility of employing multiple types of LLMs to evaluate collaboratively (as shown in Figure \ref{fig:1-1}) and achieved notable performance.
-Similar to human peer review, when unqualified LLMs participate in peer review, they often impair the method's performance.
-Thus, how to select the appropriate LLMs as evaluators (or reviewers) is a crucial issue.
-ChatEval \cite{chan2023chateval}, for instance, directly selects strong LLMs like GPT-4 to build multiple agents to debate and collaborate for evaluation.
-However, since it only utilizes LLMs from the same series, it still suffers from systematic biases.
-PRE \cite{chu2024pre} proposes to build a peer-review system with different types of evaluator LLMs selected with a well-crafted exam, which selects qualified evaluator LLMs by calculating the accuracy of the candidate LLMs' results compared to the manual annotations.
-Although this method can achieve superior evaluation performance, it still relies on human-annotated data for the exam and thus is not fully automated.
+To develop more advanced evaluation methods, recent research has investigated the possibility of employing multiple LLMs to evaluate collaboratively, achieving notable performance.
+However, similar to human collaboration, when unqualified LLMs participate in collaboration, they often impair the method's performance.
+Therefore, selecting the appropriate LLMs as evaluators is a crucial issue.
+As shown in Figure \ref{fig:1-1}, methods like ChatEval \cite{chan2024chateval} directly select powerful LLMs such as GPT-3.5-turbo or GPT-4 to build multiple agents to debate and collaborate for evaluation.
+However, since it only utilizes LLMs from the same series, it still suffers from the systematic bias.
+Another method, PRE \cite{chu2024pre}, simulates the academic peer-review mechanism by selecting qualified evaluator LLMs from a diverse pool of candidates through a qualification exam, which measures the accuracy of their outputs against human annotations.
+The final evaluation scores are then computed via weighted aggregation of the selected evaluators’ outputs.
+Although experiments indicate PRE can reduce the systematic bias, it still relies on human-annotated data for the exam and is therefore not fully automatic and high-cost.

-Inspired by PRE, we propose the Auto-PRE by designing an automated qualification exam.
-Previous studies \cite{zhao2015imperfect, zeng2023evaluating} have shown that whether a human evaluator is excellent in the academic peer review system is influenced by three important factors: (1) \textbf{Consistency}: whether the reviewer produces consistent evaluation; (2) \textbf{Self-Confidence}: whether the reviewers can correctly estimate their evaluation confidence based on task difficulty; (3) \textbf{Pertinence}: whether the reviewer can capture the key information that distinguishes different candidates without affected by superficial factors that are not important for evaluation.
-Based on the above observations, we design three selection methods to filter evaluator LLMs automatically for peer review.
-All these methods involve no human annotations, thus making the whole framework a fully automated one that is open-ended, reference-free, cost-efficient, and robust to systematic biases introduced by LLMs.